Pathfinder: Wrath of the Righteous: Plot

-The country of Mendev has been fighting a series of wars against the Worldwound, a magical portal that allows demons to travel from their home in the Abyss to the mortal world.
-These wars, called crusades, have been slowly losing ground, primarily because demons killed in the mortal world return to life in the Abyss.
+The Worldwound is a magical chasm that allows demons to travel from their home dimension to the mortal world, where they maraud and do great evil.
+The country of Mendev has fought a series of wars against these demons, called Crusades.
+The Crusades have been slowly losing ground, primarily because demons killed in the mortal world return to life in their home realm.

-The player controls a citizen of the city of Kenabres, on Mendev's outskirts.
-After surviving a demonic invasion of the city, the player-character discovers that they have strange magical "mythic powers" from an unknown source.
-After driving the demons out of Kenabres, the player-character is appointed Commander of the Fifth Crusade by Queen Galfrey of Mendev.
+The player-character is found outside of the Mendevian city of Kenabres.
+They survive a demonic surprise-attack, then discover that they have strange magical "mythic powers" from an unknown source.
+After leading a counterattack to drive the demons from Kenabres, the player-character is appointed Commander of the Fifth Crusade by Mendevian royalty, Queen Galfrey.

-The Commander deploys armies against the demonic forces while also trying to figure out how to close the Worldwound.
-They retake territory from the demons and recruit various individuals to their party.
+The Commander deploys armies against the demonic forces while trying to figure out how to close the Worldwound.
+They recruit various individuals to their party, and eventually retake all land save the Worldwound itself.
 Their mythic powers grow, setting them onto one of several "mythic paths" such as becoming an angel, trickster or lich.
 The chosen mythic path significantly affects the Commander's abilities, leadership style, and personal fate.

-The Commander discovers that their mythic powers come from an experiment conducted on them by Areelu Vorlesh, a half-demon mad scientist who created the Worldwound.
+The Commander learns that their mythic powers come from an experiment conducted on them by Areelu Vorlesh, a half-demon mad scientist who created the Worldwound.
 Vorlesh attempted to place her murdered child's soul in the young Commander's body, but ended up creating the source of the mythic power.
 Vorlesh then erased the Commander's memory of her interference.
-The mythic source was activated by the stress of the attack on Kenabres and has been fuelled by the Commander's battles with powerful beings.
+The mythic source was activated by the stress of the attack on Kenabres and fueled by the Commander's battles with powerful beings.
 After learning this, the Commander can choose to abandon their mythic powers, becoming a "Mortal Legend".

-Vorlesh tells the Commander that the Worldwound is bound to her and the Commander's souls, and that one of them must die in the Worldwound for it to close.
-The Commander confronts her near the entrance to the Worldwound, where they fight.
-After Vorlesh is defeated, she attempts to commit suicide to spite the Commander, but can be talked down.
+Vorlesh tells the Commander that the Worldwound is bound to their two souls, and that one of them must die in the chasm for it to close.
+The two battle near an entrance to the Worldwound.
+Vorlesh is defeated and attempts to commit suicide out of spite, but can be talked down.
 The Commander can then choose to push Vorlesh into the Worldwound (if she is still alive), jump in themself, or use various other solutions based on their mythic path.
-If the Worldwound is closed, Mendev and the surrounding area are finally peaceful.
+If the Worldwound is closed, Mendev and the region are finally peaceful.
 However, some mythic paths can co-opt the Worldwound for their own purposes.

-There is a secret ending that requires specific actions and research throughout the story.
+There is a secret ending that requires specific actions and research throughout the game.
 The Commander learns more about Vorlesh's experiments and realizes that she is trying to become a demigoddess.
-The Commander gathers the materials and knowledge necessary for the ascension and finally completes it after defeating Vorlesh, gaining more power and near-immortality.
+The Commander gathers the materials and knowledge necessary for this goal, and finally completes it after defeating Vorlesh, gaining more power and near-immortality.
 They can choose to do it alone, or let Vorlesh and/or their party members also become demigods.